darlingtonamz/crypto_stonks/README.md

   ```

 ## Things to improve on
+- Allow Multiselect of Assets in Frontend
+- Add Frontent UI Tests, using Cypress and/or VueTest
 - Tailored Websocket message to UI clients
 - E2E Tests for AssetPrices
 - Authentication of `Users`